chef/chef-web-docs/content/recipes.md

 where `platform?('windows')` is the condition set on the `return` keyword.
 When the condition is met, stop processing the recipe.
 This approach is useful when there is no need to continue processing, such as when a package cannot be installed.
-In this situation, it's OK for a recipe to stop processing.
+In this situation, it is OK for a recipe to stop processing.

 #### raise Keyword